The 15 Best Erotic Thrillers Ranked

 7. Stranger by the Lake (2013)

 Alain Guiraudie's ode to cruising is also a compelling examination of the dangers of gay desire.
-"Stranger by the Lake" takes place at an unnamed nude beach in France where men anonymously hook up.
-The protagonist is Franck (Pierre Delandonchamps), an attractive young man who isn't interested in anything but casual sex.
+"Stranger by the Lake" takes place at an unnamed beach in France where men anonymously hook up.
+The protagonist is Franck (Pierre Delandonchamps), an attractive young man who isn't interested in anything but casual intercourse.
 Despite his single-minded aims, Franck is befriended by Henri (Patrick d'Assumçao) an older, overweight man who is hesitant to engage in carnal activities.

 The story surrounds Michel (Christophe Paou), a devastatingly handsome man who Franck falls for, despite seeing him drown a man in the lake after hours.
 Not unlike "In The Cut," "Stranger by the Lake" explores the thin line between sexual infatuation and danger: Franck can't help pursuing Michel, even when doing so could cost him, or Henri, their lives.
 Thanks to its gorgeous sun-drenched mise-en-scene and non-disclosed setting, "Stranger by the Lake" has a naturalistic, timeless quality to it.
-Add in several graphic sex scenes and this is the rare erotic thriller that is both exceedingly queer and extremely hot.
+Add in several graphic intimacy scenes and this is the rare erotic thriller that is both exceedingly queer and extremely hot.
 It's a nice contrast to the usual deluge of bored suburban heterosexuals who typically dominate these films.

 6. Black Swan (2010)